SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 this empirically
 until some government runs a Job Guarantee policy.
 However, the theory is solid, and [Bill Mitchell, here: “Full Employment Abandoned: shifting sands and policy failures”](http://www.billmitchell.org/publications/journals/J74_2010.pdf) has plenty of modelling to show the basic idea of flattening the Phillips curve.
-4. **ZIRP Effects** --- Tom Palley against asserts ZIRP would lead to asset price inflation.
+4. **ZIRP Effects** --- Tom Palley again, asserts ZIRP would lead to asset price inflation.
 This is wrong, or would need to be supported by lax bank credit collateral requirements and/or government fiscal injections supporting asset prices.
 Both effects could occur, and do occur.
 But MMT is not at fault here.
 How does a monetary